-The 2021-2022 Intern application process is now open.
+The 2023-2024 Intern application process is CLOSED.

 Hall-Mercer Community Mental Health Center provides comprehensive outpatient services to Philadelphia residents in need.
 Hall-Mercer provides a range of services for children and adults with developmental disabilities and mental illness.
 This year our trainees can opt to begin their field placement in May 2023 or August 2023.

 Trainees will be expected to:

 - Participate in a weekly group supervision and case presentations.

 - Participate in assigned clinic rotations

 - Maintain a caseload of 8-10 therapy clients

 Additionally, we can only accommodate students who are available during our regular business hours, generally 8am- 6pm, Monday through Friday.
 Selected interns are expected to be onsite on Monday’s.

 To apply, please submit a copy of your current resume and please write a 1–2-page personal statement with information about your social location, perspective on trauma informed and anti-racist practices, clinical interests, and training goals.
 In your statement, please also include the reason for your interest in community mental health and your anticipated start date.

 Please submit your application materials to Rachel.email@example.com no later than February 15th.
 If selected for an interview, you will be notified at the end of February.